amokeye/e-commerce-back-end/README.md

 ### Demonstration
 GET (all items and items by their ID's), POST, PUT, and DELETE routes were created for the application.
 The functionality of the routes was tested using Insomnia Core.
 [Click here](https://drive.google.com/file/d/1EQsRDQqTL_V7u1asN2W1toIxvuU4W080/view) for a video walkthrough of the working application!

+### Contact
+With any questions, please contact me via email: Amokeye91@gmail.com<br>
+Or via Github.
+I've included [this link](https://github.com/amokeye) for easier access to my Github page.
+Thank you! :smiley: